 CHENEY, Washington -- 2nd Lt.
 Nicholas Castro came to Eastern Washington University (EWU) with a unique background and skills, having enlisted and served in the U.S. Marine Corps from 2009 -- 2015 and leaving at the grade of sergeant.
 While attending school, he decided to look into the options of combining his past military experience with his new academic and professional goals.

-His past experience and hard work ethic throughout his time in the program earned him the title of Distinguished Military Graduate, a title reserved for the top 20 percent of Cadets across the nation.
+After speaking with the EWU ROTC Recruiting Operations Officer, Robert Riedel, he discovered he could pursue a nursing degree in partnership with Washington State University.
+He was about to receive scholarships from the EWU ROTC program, which would ultimately result in him earning a commission as an Army officer in the Nursing Corps.His past experience and hard work ethic throughout his time in the program earned him the title of Distinguished Military Graduate, a title reserved for the top 20 percent of Cadets across the nation.
 His ranking is based on a number of factors including cumulative GPA, the Professor of Military Sciences evaluation, performance at the US Army Advanced Camp, and physical fitness score.